+My earlier projects mostly concerned issues in medieval theories of causation and divine concurrence.
 What do we mean precisely when we say that the fire is cracking in the fireplace because I lit it?
-Or what is happening when the fire ignites the newspaper I threw in it?
-Is this merely a way of everyday talking, to be abandoned after some philosophical reflection, or are there really things acting on each other?
+Is this merely a way of everyday talking, or are there really things acting on each other?
 Would our answer be different if there were some higher agent (God) who is responsible for every being at every moment of their existence?
-In the last few decades’ emerging neo-Aristotelian metaphysics, some of these questions have received revived attention — but surprisingly, these treatments leave the richest tradition devoted to them unmentioned.
-Perhaps this is due to the fact that there is no comprehensive study on medieval theories of causation and divine concurrence, nor on their heritage in early modern philosophy.
-With my research on medieval accounts of causation and divine concurrence I aim to fill this gap.
-My underlying conviction is that these medieval accounts are both intrinsically interesting, as well as enable us to learn a great deal about metaphysics, philosophy of religion, and some problems of early modern philosophy and science.
+In the last few decades’ emerging neo-Aristotelian metaphysics, some of these questions have received revived attention — and so should, I argue, medieval accounts of causation and divine concurrence, which are perhaps the most developed treatments of these issues in the history of philosophy.

-Recently I also started to explore the thought of Richard Rufus, an early thirteenth-century Franciscan, who was the first one we know in the West commenting on Aristotle’s Metaphysics.
+Working at Indiana University, I also explored the thought of Richard Rufus, an early thirteenth-century Franciscan, who was the first one we know in the West commenting on Aristotle’s Metaphysics.
 For materials connected to Rufus, see the website of the Rufus Project.

 Beside medieval philosophy, I am much interested in some contemporary issues in Metaphysics and Philosophy of Religion – hence the Philosophy of Religion Workshop Series I so much enjoyed organizing back in 2015/16.

 Read the (now somewhat outdated) longer research statement, or the summary of a dissertation where it all began.